KITATUS/KITATUS.github.io/_posts/2022-04-22-gamedevterminology.md

 Time-To-Kill (TTK)
 : Refers to the time it takes for a specific item to kill an opoonent.
 Usually used in reference to shooters.

+Turing Test
+: Test to see if an A.I can fool someone into thinking it is a real player.

 ### U
 User Experience (UX)